project-SIMPLE/simple.NSTDA.gama2/README.md

    - **1 minute remaining (sound)**: when there is only 1 minute left in the round, \
    a voice effect saying *“1 minute remaining”* is played to alert the player that the round is about to end.

+      <video src="video/1min_remain.mp4" width="250" controls></video>

 2. **Score**

-   Players can observe the surrounding forest environment, which is shown in three possible conditions based on their current score:
+   Players can observe the surrounding forest environment, which appears in one of three conditions depending on their current score.
+In each round, the maximum score is 300 points, and the surrounding forest environment is divided into three levels based on score ranges as follows:

 - ***Level 1 of forest degradation***: \
-   This is the healthiest condition of the forest, with high biodiversity and lush vegetation.
+   This is the healthiest condition of the forest, with high biodiversity and lush vegetation. \
+   The player’s current score is in the range **[240–300]**.

    <a id= "level1" href="Pictures/level1.PNG">
       <img src="Pictures/level1.PNG" alt="level1" width="400">